joeCavZero/iguana-mac-interpreter/README.md

 <h1 align="center">IGUANA MAC INTERPRETER</h1>

-An interpreter for Andrew S. Tanenbaum's MAC assembly.
+A simple 16-bit stack-based assembly interpreter for Andrew S. Tanenbaum's MAC assembly language.
+The interpreter is written in Rust and supports a variety of operations, including arithmetic, memory, control flow, bitwise, and debug operations.

 ## Example Assembly Code